(I may earn a small commission from the products mentioned in this post.)

 Choosing the best walker after knee replacement is an important part of recovery.
-I know this because I had knee replacement surgery and relied on a walker for the first week of rehab.
+I know this because I had knee replacement surgery and relied on a walker in the hospital, to get home and for the first week of rehab.

 I didn’t realize how advanced walkers are because I remember the old walkers that didn’t have wheels.
 Thankfully my walker had wheels!

 In this article we’ll discuss the best walker to use after knee replacement surgery.
 I’ll share my experience and how to prepare your house for a walker.
 I’ll also share how long I used my walker after TKR surgery.

 |#1||Drive Medical||Yes - 4||Seat, Brakes, Basket, Adjustable||$$|

 |#4||Drive Nitro Rollator||Yes - 4||Oversized wheels, Adjustable, Storage, Seat||$$$|

 What Is A Walker (Components and Options)

 A walker is a walking device typically used for seniors or people recovering from injury and surgery.
 In recent years walkers have improved in their appearance and functionality.

 While the most basic walkers provide standing support, modern walkers offer the ability to move with little effort around the house with wheels, provide a seat, storage space, and brakes (for wheel control).